menu

 Occupations and Workforce

-Jackson is a blue-collar town, with 41.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Jackson, you'll notice that it is more blue-collar than most other communities in America.
+41.28% of Jackson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jackson is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Jackson who work in maintenance occupations (12.42%), healthcare (12.08%), and food service (11.41%).

 Setting & Lifestyle